me-nilakshi/Homely_Codebase/README.md

 # Homely - Your Own Food Shop
-TaskHarbor is a robust freelance marketplace platform designed to connect freelancers with clients seeking various services.
-Built using modern web technologies, including React.JS for the frontend, Node.JS and Express.JS for the backend, and MongoDB as the database, TaskHarbor offers a seamless and efficient environment for freelancers and clients to collaborate.
+This is the online food ordering web application made using React.JS and CSS for frontend development and Context API for state management of my web application.
+This is my personal project aimed to showcase my fullstack development skills.

 ## Owner Information

 ### Name :
+Nilakshi Neel

 ### College :

-IIT(ISM) Dhanbad, India
+IIT (ISM) Dhanbad, India

 ### Contact :
+iamnilakshi7925@gmail.com

 ### Alternate Contact :
+21je0604@iitism.ac.in

 ### Project Category :